More on the preservation of large cardinals under class forcing: General class forcing iterations

 \section{General class forcing iterations}

-In this last section we follow up the discussion at the end of section 4 about non weakly homogeneous suitable iterations.
-One prominent example is the iteration $\mathbb{P}$ that forces $V=\rm{HOD}$ by coding the universe throughout the GCH pattern.
+In this section we follow up the discussion at the end of Section 6 about non weakly homogeneous suitable iterations.
+One prominent example is the iteration $\mathbb{P}$ that forces $\rm{V}=\rm{HOD}$ by coding the universe into the power-set function pattern.
 This iteration is suitable but not weakly homogenous.
 One may also want to consider class forcing iterations $\mathbb{P}$ over some model $M$ such that $\mathbb{P}$ is not definable in $M$.
-To deal with such general class forcing notions we shall work within the theory $\rm{ZFC}_P$, namely ZFC with the axiom schemata of Separation and Replacement allowing for formulas in the language of set theory with an additional predicate symbol $P$.
-Let us next consider the relativization to some predicate $P$ of some of the key notions and results from previous sections.
+To deal with such general class forcing notions we shall work within the theory $\rm{ZFC}_\mathbb{P}$, namely ZFC with the axiom schemata of Separation and Replacement allowing for formulas in the language of set theory with the additional predicate symbol $\mathbb{P}$.